dylanratcliffe/puppet-external_data/README.md

 Batch foragers will always return cached data on catalog compiles as they only do updates in batches. **This has yet to be implemented**

+### Writing Foragers

+Foragers must implement the following methods:

+#### `type`

+This should return the type of the forager, this needs to be one of the following:

+* `:ondemand`
+* `:ondemand_cached`
+* `:batch`

+This affects how the results of this forager will be treated (if it will be cached)

+#### `get_data(certname)`

+This will be called when a node checks in, with the certname passed in a string.
+It should return a hash of data relevant to that node.
+In the case of an `:ondemand_cached` backend it could also return `nil`, which would mean that the latest cached data should be used.
+If you want to explicitly return nothing, like of the node's data has been deleted, return an empty hash `{}`

+#### `name`

+This should return the name of the forager.